When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

 \subsubsection{Familiarity with AI}

 We additionally examined how users’ familiarity with AI moderates their trust in adversarial explanations.
-While descriptive trends suggest that less experienced users tend to retain higher trust under attack, statistical comparisons within the extreme groups: \textit{not familiar at all} and \textit{expert-level knowledge}, are underpowered due to their relatively small sample sizes.
-We therefore report the detailed analyses of AI familiarity in Appendix~\ref{appendix:AIfamilarity}.
+While descriptive trends suggest that less experienced users tend to retain higher trust under attack, statistical comparisons within the extreme groups: \textit{not familiar at all} and \textit{expert-level knowledge}, are underpowered due to small sample sizes.
+Detailed analyses of AI familiarity are in Appendix~\ref{appendix:AIfamilarity}.

-\begin{findingbox} \textbf{Finding.} \textit{Less educated, younger users, and those with high prior trust in AI are the most vulnerable to adversarial explanations, while highly educated and older users show more calibrated skepticism.} \end{findingbox}
+\begin{findingbox} \textbf{Finding 4.} \textit{Less educated, younger users, and those with high prior trust in AI are the most vulnerable to adversarial explanations, while highly educated, older users and those who have lower initial trust show more calibrated skepticism.} \end{findingbox}